 Our identification documents protect our identities – therefore, we must protect our IDs.
-Today, most of our IDs are electronic (so the term e-ID is also used): the integrated circuits of RFID chips are less than a millimeter thick and built into our personal documents as a simple inlay.
+Today, most of our IDs are electronic (so the term e-ID is also used): the integrated circuits of RFID chips are less than a millimeter thick and built into our documents as a simple inlay.
 As described in a previous article, chips add to the overall security of our documents and take an important role in our digital ecosystem as well – from travel to governmental administration.

 However, added security may also represent additional threats because of forgers and data scammers.
 RFID chips must be protected from alteration, copying, or unauthorized access.